crejjef/CrakMe-like-a-Petya-Ransomware/README.md

 # CrakMe-like-a-Petya-Ransomware
 My own crackme on C#

-crackmes.one doesnt want to approve this crackme and im loading this on github
+crackmes.one doesnt want to approve this crackme 8 day and im loading this on github

 What you need to do: